SukkoPera/Raemixx500/README.md

 This damage can sometimes be repaired trivially, but many times it requires a lot of time and effort.
 Sometimes it adds up to other damage occurred over time and so it would just be better to have a new board built with new components to move the few critical chips over.
 Amiga mainboards haven't been produced for the last 30 years, but they are relatively simple by today's standards, thus an amateur project to make new ones was started.

+There are other projects like this one out there, but none of them is Open Source and none of them comes with both schematics and board.
+This is a big advantage, since anyone can modify the board and make new improved versions, as long as they release their modifications it with the same license.
+I have come up with [some ideas for improvements](https://github.com/SukkoPera/Raemixx500/issues/14), feel free to help :).

+Now the bad news: **THIS BOARD IS UNTESTED!!!
+IT MIGHT NOT WORK AT ALL!** It might kill your cat or burn your house down.
+You have been warned.

 ## Differences from original
 The initial objective was to come up with a new mainboard as similar to the original one as possible, while including minor modifications that would improve its usability.
 First the schematics were drawn from scratch in Kicad and then the board was routed, staying close to the original layout.